Uber, Postmates sue to block California gig worker law, claiming it's unconstitutional

 Uber, Lyft and food delivery company DoorDash have earmarked $90 million for a planned November 2020 ballot initiative that would exempt them from the law.

-Reporting by Tina Bellon in New York; Editing by Cynthia Osterman
+Reporting by Tina Bellon in New York; Additional reporting by Rebekah Mathew in Bangalore; Editing by Cynthia Osterman and Shailesh Kuber